-57 Early Turns This Month

-99.76% COMPLIANT WITH POLICY
+99.65% COMPLIANT WITH POLICY

 WHAT IS CAUSING THE CHANGE IN EARLY TURNS?

 Specific to this month, the number of early turns is lower compared to the previous month.
-This decrease may be due to changes in weather conditions (wind) which may have resulted in less early turns to the south (Hyperion and El Segundo Gates).
+This decrease may be due to weather/wind conditions, which may have resulted in fewer early turns.